openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 #### Loading and Displaying an Image

 Image processing begins with, well, *an image*.
-Happily, loading and displaying an image is very straightforward in OF.
+Happily, loading and displaying an image is very straightforward in oF.
 Let's start with this tiny, low-resolution (12x16 pixel) grayscale portrait of Abraham Lincoln:

 ![Small Lincoln image](images/lincoln.png)

-Below is a simple application for loading and displaying an image, very similar to the *imageLoaderExample* in the OF examples collection.
+Below is a simple application for loading and displaying an image, very similar to the *imageLoaderExample* in the oF examples collection.
 The header file for our program, *ofApp.h*, declares an instance of an `ofImage` object, *myImage*:

 ```cpp
 // Example 1: Load and display an image.